 Imagine them moving like 2 synchronized jellyfish:

 They depend on each other for proper function.
-They also need to be properly aligned and this is where posture plays a key role too in healthy pelvic floor muscle function.
+They also need to be properly aligned, and this is where alignment plays a key role in healthy pelvic floor muscle function.

 The pelvic floor muscles – an extraordinary multitasker!